-&lt;sup>2Blume et al. (2015), for example, present micro-foundations based on non-cooperative games of incomplete information for individual choice problems, that result in this estimating equation for a class of social interaction models.
+2Blume et al. (2015) present micro-foundations for this estimating equation based on non-cooperative games of incomplete information for individual choice problems.

-&lt;sup>3In the case in which t is considered to be a time period, $x{it}$ may also include lagged values of $y{it}$ .
+3In the case in which t is considered to be a time period, x{it} may also include lagged values of y{it} .

-&lt;sup>4Manski (1993) highlights difficulties (and potential restrictions) for identifying $\rho_0$ , $\beta_0$ and $\gamma_0$ when all individuals interact with each other, and when this is observed by the researcher.
-In (1), this corresponds to $W{0,ij} = N^{-1}$ , for $i, j = 1, \ldots, N$ .
-At the same time, he states (p.
+4Manski (1993) highlights difficulties (and potential restrictions) in identifying ρ_0 , β_0 and γ_0 when all individuals interact with each other, and when this is observed by the researcher.
+In (1), this corresponds to $W{0,ij} = N^{-1}$, for i, j = 1, ..., N. At the same time, he states (p.
 536), "I have presumed that researchers know how individuals form reference groups and that individuals correctly perceive the mean outcomes experienced by their supposed reference groups.
 There is substantial reason to question these assumptions (...)
 If researchers do not know how individuals form reference groups and perceive reference-group outcomes, then it is reasonable to ask whether observed behavior can be used to infer these unknowns (...)
 The conclusion to be drawn is that informed specification of reference groups is a necessary prelude to analysis of social effects."

-sparsity).
-However it delivers sufficient conditions that are mild, and relate to existing results on the identification of social effects parameters when $W_0$ is known (Bramoullé et al., 2009; De Giorgi et al., 2010; Blume et al., 2015).
-Our identification result is also useful in other estimation contexts, such as when a researcher has partial knowledge of $W_0$ , or in navigating between priors on reducedform (later denoted $\Pi$ ) and structural (later denoted $\theta$ ) parameters in a Bayesian framework, thus avoiding issues raised in Kline and Tamer (2016).
+Our identification strategy is new and fundamentally different from those employed elsewhere in the literature and does not rely on requirements about network sparsity.
+However, it delivers sufficient conditions that are mild and relate to existing results on the identification of social effects parameters when W_0 is known (Bramoullé et al., 2009; De Giorgi et al., 2010; Blume et al., 2015).
+The intuition for our identification result is simple: model (1) has N^2 reduced-form parameters, and there are N(N-1)+3 structural unknowns (as no unit affects itself, so $W{0,ii}=0$).
+So there are more equations than unknowns if $N \geq 2$, and we demonstrate those can be solved for the parameters of interest under the assumptions we invoke.
+Our identification result is also useful in other estimation contexts, such as when a researcher has partial knowledge of W_0 , or in navigating between priors on reduced-form and structural parameters in a Bayesian framework (see, e.g., Gefang et al., 2023), thus avoiding issues the raised by Kline and Tamer (2016).

-Global identification is a necessary requirement for consistency of extremum estimators such as those based on GMM (Hansen 1982; Newey and McFadden 1994).
-Our identification analysis thus provides primitives for this important condition.
-To estimate the model, we employ the Adaptive Elastic Net GMM method (Caner and Zhang, 2014) because this allows us to deal with a potentially high-dimensional parameter vector (in comparison to the time dimension in the data) including all the entries of the social interactions matrix $W_0$ , although other estimation protocols may also be entertained (e.g. using Bayesian methods or a priori information).
-Our preferred method makes use of computationally efficient Least Angle Regression (LARS) algorithms (Efron et al., 2004).
+Global identification is a necessary requirement for consistency of extremum estimators such as those based on the GMM (Hansen 1982; Newey and McFadden 1994).
+Our identification analysis provides primitives for this condition.
+To estimate the model, we employ the Adaptive Elastic Net GMM method (Caner and Zhang, 2014), as this allows us to deal with a potentially high-dimensional parameter vector (in comparison to the time dimension in the data) including all the entries of the social interactions matrix W_0 , although other estimation protocols may also be entertained (e.g. using Bayesian methods or a priori information).6